 2007 refurbishment of the dinosaur exhibition

-By the turn of the millennium, the original 1907 Hall of Dinosaurs had been in place for nearly a century with no major renovations.
+By the turn of the millennium, the original 1907 Dinosaur Hall had been in place for nearly a century with no major renovations.
 Plans were laid early in the 2000s not just to renovate the hall but to add additional space in a newly constructed atrium, add more mounted skeletons and other specimens, and remount the existing skeletons.
 The expansion was announced on Thursday 11 April, 2002 (Siemers 2007); architects were hired in 2004 (Hopey and McNulty 2007) and the hall was closed for refurbishment on Friday 11 March 2005 with a special event that evening marking the occasion (Horne 2005).

-The new dinosaur exhibition, titled Dinosaurs in the their world, was opened in two phases: the Triassic and Jurassic sections in November 2007, and the Cretaceous section in June 2008.
+The new dinosaur exhibition, titled Dinosaurs in the Their World, was opened in two phases: the Triassic and Jurassic sections in November 2007, and the Cretaceous section in June 2008.
 The Jurassic section, including Diplodocus and the Apatosaurus louisae holotype CM 3018, was opened for ticketed previews at 6 am [sic] on Saturday 17 November 2007 (Roddy 2007) and for general admission on 21 November 2007 (McNulty 2007).

 As part of the broader renovation project, the Carnegie Diplodocus was remounted in a new, more dynamic posture by Phil Fraley Productions (Figure 15), and several changes were made to the materials incorporated in the mount, detailed in the following sections.